deeplearning4j/deeplearning4j/gettingstarted.md

 3. Install DL4J either from source or from Maven central.
 Below are the source instructions.
 Add the dependency coordinates below to your Project Object Model (POM).

          git clone https://github.com/agibsonccc/java-deeplearning
          cd java-deeplearning

-  To check if you have Maven on your machine, type this in the terminal/cmd:
+4. To check if you have Maven on your machine, type this in the terminal/cmd:

          mvn --version

-  If you have Maven, you'll see the particular version on your computer, as well as the file path to where it lives.
+4.1 If you have Maven, you'll see the particular version on your computer, as well as the file path to where it lives.
 On a Windows PC, my file path was:

          c:\Programs\maven\bin\..

-  If you don't have Maven, you can follow the installation instructions on Maven's ["getting started" page](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).
+4.2 If you don't have Maven, you can follow the installation instructions on Maven's ["getting started" page](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).
 Finally, run this command:

          mvn clean install -DskipTests

-4. After you run "mvn clean", a compressed tar file with a name similar to "deeplearning4j-dist-bin.tar.gz" will be installed in the local folder:
+5. After you run "mvn clean", a compressed tar file with a name similar to "deeplearning4j-dist-bin.tar.gz" will be installed in the local folder (This is where you will find the jar files and it's where compiling happens.):

 		*/java-deeplearning/deeplearning4j-distribution/target

-  This is where you will find the jar files and it's where compiling happens.

-5. Use this repo in your POM file (POM.xml files live in the root of a given directory):
+6. Use this repo in your POM file (POM.xml files live in the root of a given directory):

          <repositories>
              <repository>